 My Best Secret

-The one constant that powers everything else and makes all my decisions easier is the time I spend in prayer each morning.
+The one constant that powers everything else and makes all my decisions easier is the quiet time i have each morning.
 I try to preserve that time over everything else because it orders my day, helps my direction, and fills me full of enthusiasm for living.
-During my personal time with God, He reminds me who I am and why I’m here.
-If I’m discouraged, He builds me up.
-If I’m confused, He gives me direction.
+It centers me.

 Does the Hunger Leave?